Deepak-28/PwC-Switzerland-Power-BI/README.md

 1. **Open Power BI Desktop**.
 2. **Open the respective Power BI file** from the `tasks` directory.
 3. **Load the data** from the `data` directory corresponding to each task.
-4. **Follow the task guides** provided in the `docs` directory for detailed instructions and tips on completing each task.

 ## Contributing
 We welcome contributions to enhance this repository!
 Please follow these steps to contribute: